 Storytelling for Professional Impact

-An online course that shares bite-size storytelling exercises for 21 days.
+An online course that shares bite-size storytelling exercises to turn the new skill into a habit.

 Case Study: Building Relationships